MintyPinty/NoOneCanHide/README.md

  - PBE ( Beta Testers )

 ## Can I get banned?
 Maybe.
-Programs like this is against Riot TOS and MIGHT get you banned for API ABUSE.
+Programs like this is against Riot TOS and might get you banned for API abuse.
 However, I have personally used this for OVER a year for 1000+ matches and have not gotten banned.

 ## Credits
  - [Deadly's Streamer Yoinker](https://github.com/deadly/valorant-stream-yoinker)